5 Things You Might Not Know About eCommerce Accounting

 At first glance, accounting may not seem like the most exciting topic, but you need to know about it to scale your ecommerce business and make it a success.

-E-commerce accounting has significant differences from other forms of accounting.
+E-commerce accounting differs significantly from other forms of accounting.

 For example, eCommerce accounting software needs to be fast, flexible, and scalable to keep up with the pace of the eCommerce economy.
 Run-of-the-mill business software just won’t cut it.